 Grade and Quality Point Value

 Grade Quality Points (awarded per credit hour)

 Α 4.00

 A- 3.66

 B+ 3.33

 В 3.00

-В- 2.66
+B- 2.66

 C+ 2.33

 С 2.00

 C- 1.66

 D+ 1.33

 D 1.00

 D- 0.66

 F 0.00

-I Incomplete.
+1 Incomplete.
 Some course requirements are remain unmet.

 Р Pass, equivalent to a minimum letter grade of C, indicates that the credit hours for the course are included in the total credit hours needed for graduation but have no impact on the grade point average. w Indicates withdrawal from a course after Drop/Add and before the Course Withdrawal Deadline.
 No GPA impact.
 WA Indicates withdrawal from a course after Drop/Add and before the Course Withdrawal Deadline by faculty or administration for violation of academic policy.
-Impacts GPA as F. S Indicates satisfactory work (used for work that continues over more than one semester), where no credit or competency has been earned.
+Impacts GPA as F. s Indicates satisfactory work (used for work that continues over more than one semester), where no credit or competency has been earned.
 Does not affect GPA or quality points.
+NR The instructor did not submit a grade by the due date.
 NS Indicates an unsuccessfully attempted course, where no credit has been earned.
 Does not affect GPA or quality points.
 AU Indicates a course which has been audited and no credit earned.